The Mission of Catholic Schools and the Role of Teachers

 A Catholic school has the mission to be a communion of persons that seeks to give a sacred gift.
-Archbishop Salvatore Cordileone summed up our Catholic vision in this way: “In Catholic schools we teach virtue and truth, and we hold out holiness as the Christian vocation of all students.
+Archbishop Salvatore Cordileone summarized our Catholic vision in this way: “In Catholic schools we teach virtue and truth, and we hold out holiness as the Christian vocation of all students.
 The core mission of the Catholic Church is to provide an integrated education to young men and women, that is, knowledge and virtue combined.
 The connections between the two are provided by Catholic practice and teachings.
-We believe this is the formula for forming outstanding disciples of Jesus Christ.”
-This workshop aims to develop an understanding of this mission in light of the critical role of each teacher, since, “the nobility of the task to which teachers are called demands that, in imitation of Christ, the only Teacher, they reveal the Christian message not only by word but also by every gesture of their behavior.
-This is what makes the difference between a school whose education is permeated by the Christian spirit and one in which religion is only regarded as an academic subject like any other” (The Catholic School, Sacred Congregation for Catholic Education, 43).
+We believe this is the formula for forming outstanding disciples of Jesus Christ” (Address to San Francisco Catholic High School Teachers Convocation, February 6, 2015).
+This workshop aims to develop an understanding of this mission in light of the critical role of each teacher, since, “The nobility of the task to which teachers are called demands that, in imitation of Christ, the only Teacher, they reveal the Christian message not only by word but also by every gesture of their behavior.
+This is what makes the difference between a school whose education is permeated by the Christian spirit and one in which religion is only regarded as an academic subject like any other” (The Catholic School, Sacred Congregation for Catholic Education 43).